moniquedesalvo/Recipe-Calculator/README.md

 To use, create a file called recipe.txt in the same folder as mealshrinker.py and termcolor.py are saved.
 Add your ingredients and save.
 Run in Terminal.

 Note: Some values should not be changed, i.e.: "1 inch filets" should not be changed to "1/2 inch filets" when a recipe is halved.
 Since there are so many edge cases, all values that are change will be represented in red in the terminal.
-I will add a feature to allow the user to select measurements they wish to ignore before running in the terminal.
+I plan to add a feature to allow the user to select which measurements they wish to ignore before running in the terminal.